 Yes, those are palm trees.
 In Ireland.

-It was soon time for us to pick up our luggage and make our way back to the ferry and back towards Dublin and our next adventure.
+It was soon time for us to pick up our luggage and make our way back to the ferry and back towards Dublin and the next leg of our adventure.
 It was a worthy Splurge that has provided us with many stories and great memories.